-The ICB Advisory Council of members was set up to provide informed advice and independent support to the ICB Executive and to identify and clarify standards.
+The ICB Advisory Council is a group of ICB members that provides informed advice and independent support to the ICB Executive on relevant and topical issues.

-Members of the Advisory Council are voted in from the ICB membership and are expected to apply the experience and judgement from their individual backgrounds to the questions considered by the Advisory Council and in doing so actively contribute to improving the quality and integrity of ICB.
+Members of the Advisory Council are elected from the ICB membership and are expected to apply the experience and judgement from their individual backgrounds to the questions considered by the Advisory Council and in doing so actively contribute to improving the quality and integrity of ICB.

 Advisory Council meetings provide a forum for open debate, authoritative questioning and active involvement in ICB and the service it offers to members.